aleshaleksey/fansys23/13-crafting-imbuing.md

 - ANY magic that restores HP to an entity.
 - ANY magic that restores MP, SP, SP dice or MP dice to an entity.
+- ANY magic that can bring back the dead in any form.

 A group may add other spells/supernatural abilities to this list if they decide that it works better for them.